Cybertwip/magnos/README.md

 pip3 install matplot

-main.py is the main gimbalic diode simulation lito.py is the defense system superport.py is the teleport system bayonetta.py is another teleport system example
+main.py is the main gimbalic diode lito.py is the defense system superport.py is the teleport system bayonetta.py is another teleport system example